-International Union for Conservation of Nature (IUCN) have put these birds on the “critically endangered” list due to factors such as significant population reduction, smaller area of occupancy, and 50% probability of extinction within the next 10 years.
+International Union for Conservation of Nature (IUCN) has put these birds on the “critically endangered” list due to factors such as significant population reduction, a smaller area of occupancy, and 50% probability of extinction within the next 10 years.

 Table of Contents

-10. Cebu Flowerpecker
+10. Cebu Flowerpecker.

-Scientific name: Dicaeum quadricolor
+Scientific name: Dicaeum quadricolor.

 Bird profile: These birds have extremely low population and are endemic to the island of Cebu, Philippines.
-Male flowerpeckers (as shown above) are more common and bear unique physical characteristics such as black head, grayish-white underparts, blackish-blue wings, red back and short, stout beak.
+Male flowerpeckers (as shown above) are more common and bear unique physical characteristics such as a black head, grayish-white underparts, blackish-blue wings, red back and short, stout beak.
 Female birds basically lack scarlet-red back and feature brownish-grey underparts.
 On average, Cebu flowerpeckers can grow to as much as 11-12 centimeters long.

 Interesting fact: No actual photo of a Cebu flowerpecker exists today.
 This can be blamed to the bird’s elusive nature and small size.
 In addition to that, Cebu flowerpecker had been considered extinct for almost 100 years until famed zoologist Rob Timmins rediscovered it in 1992.